 Veterans Rehabilitation Project

-The team is led by Professor Tim Briggs CBE, National Clinical Improvement Director for NHS England & Improvement, GIRFT Chair, and Chair of the Veterans Covenant Healthcare Alliance.
+The team is led by Professor Tim Briggs CBE, National Clinical Improvement Director for NHS England, GIRFT Chair, and Chair of the Veterans Covenant Healthcare Alliance.

-Click here to see the list of visits completed so far.
+Click here to see the completed list of visits.

 - All trusts should become Veteran Aware.

 - All NHS staff (from GPs to hospital ward clerks or receptionists) should undertake basic veteran awareness training, which should be included in the induction package for new staff and then form part of mandatory training requirements.

 - Dedicated Armed Forces champions should be appointed in each health service.

 - Veterans with complex and enduring physical and/or mental health conditions should have a designated key worker as a single point of contact in primary care.

 - NHS service providers should encourage veterans to use the national digital Summary Care Record and Patient Health Record.
 The record summarises their health history, which they can hand over at each new appointment.